Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc-web/readme_developer.txt

    This generate number of Warnings :
    Warning Discouraged access: The type xxx is not accessible due
-    to restriction on required library ... org.eclipse.jdt.ui.jar Try to see if you can get rid of them...
+    to restriction on required library ... org.eclipse.jdt.ui.jar

 13) Help
    point="org.eclipse.help.toc"
    file="JJToc.xml" and JJPlgToc.xml"

-  Well the help is in need of a serious update...
+   Well, the help is in need of a serious update...

+14) Preferences Extension (Global) point="org.eclipse.ui.preferencePages">
+   class="sf.eclipse.javacc.options.JJPreferencesPage"
+   class="sf.eclipse.javacc.options.JJPreferences"

+   Provides a basic customisation of colors and indentation.
+   They are visible on the next action (inserting, reformatting).